 Roswell Park-Led Research Updates Data on Lenalidomide Maintenance for Patients With Multiple Myeloma

 BUFFALO, N.Y. — An international team of researchers has performed a follow-up analysis based on a large clinical study of a maintenance therapy for patients with multiple myeloma.
-Philip McCarthy, MD, of Roswell Park Cancer Institute was principal investigator of a phase III study that showed that treatment with lenalidomide following autologous hematopoietic stem cell transplant improved both progression-free survival and overall survival for newly diagnosed multiple myeloma patients.
+Philip McCarthy, MD, of Roswell Park Comprehensive Cancer Center was principal investigator of a phase III study that showed that treatment with lenalidomide following autologous hematopoietic stem cell transplant improved both progression-free survival and overall survival for newly diagnosed multiple myeloma patients.
 He is also first author on an updated analysis to be presented during the American Society of Clinical Oncology (ASCO) 53rd Annual Meeting in Chicago that adjusts the data to account for the impact of crossover from the placebo arm to the treatment arm among a group of study participants.

 The phase III study, Alliance for Clinical Trials in Oncology study CALGB/ECOG/BMT-CTN 100104, was unblinded in December 2009 following the release of interim study results demonstrating a progression-free-survival benefit from lenalidomide maintenance.
 Patients receiving no lenalidomide maintenance — those in the placebo arm — who showed no evidence of disease progression were offered active treatment with lenalidomide (Revlimid).
 The majority of eligible patients opted to cross over to receive lenalidomide maintenance therapy.